SDGurr/markdown-files/README.md

 # markdown-files
 Holding area for my Markdown files

+- Updated the .gitignore section to include code tags.

 - Updated .gitignore to include *.PDFs

 - Added many updates and adds, most for API1.md and API2.md